Proofme-id/Documentation/did_request.md

 #### description
 _string_
-Description configured by the backoffice
+Description configured by the Dashboard

 #### purpose
 _enum_